AbdelrahmanHamada05/cuert-rtos-bridge/README.md

 ## 2. How to Build and Flash

-1. Open the project in [EclipseIDE].
+1. Open the project in Eclipse IDE.
 2. Build the project (`Build All` / `make`).
-3. Flash via [USBasp] to the ATmega32.
+3. Flash via USBasp to the ATmega32.
 4. Confirm fuse bits select the external 16 MHz crystal (`CKSEL`/`SUT` fuses) — a fuse mismatch will make all UART and RTOS timing wrong even though the code itself is correct.

 ---